 At the eastern end of Waiheke a historic adventure awaits.
 Stony Batter Historic Reserve is a labyrinth of underground tunnels – originally dug by hand – complete with gun emplacements and dating back to WWII.

 Named for the surrounding dramatic rocky outcrops and rugged landscape, a short walk allows visitors to learn about Stony Batter’s fascinating history, while experiencing some of the island’s most stunning landscapes.

 Selection of events

-The Waiheke Walking Festival (17 – 25 November, 2018) is the perfect way to explore the island on foot, while the Waiheke Wine and Food Festival (TBC March 2019) is a festival of good food and great wine, held over five days in 19 vineyards with over 40 events.
+The Waiheke Walking Festival (each November) is the perfect way to explore the island on foot, while the Waiheke Wine and Food Festival (TBC April 2019) is a festival of good food and great wine, held over five days in 19 vineyards with over 40 events.

 There are plenty of accommodation options on Waiheke to suit all styles and budgets, including a wide selection of unique, bespoke accommodation delights.

 Sitting above the expansive sun-kissed bay and white sandy beaches of Oneroa, the closest of Waiheke’s towns to the incoming and outgoing Auckland ferries, is The Boatshed.
 With five guest suites, two cottages and the newly opened owner's villa, the Boatshed is a modern take on the Kiwi bach and offers an iconic luxury Kiwi experience.